mvgoliveira/mvgoliveira/README.md

 A computer science student at cefet-rj and information security student at inmetro.

-Here you can see my projects and study things.
+Here you can see my projects and studies things.

 - 🌱 I’m currently learning React, Node e Next.js